ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/finance-collect-payments-with-sepa-direct-debit.md

 ms.author: edupont

 ---
-# Collect Payments with SEPA Direct Debit
+# [přibližně]Sběr plateb pomocí SEPA – příkaz k inkasu

 With your customer's consent, you can collect payments directly from the customer's bank account according to the SEPA format.